Ready Player One (film): Cultural references

-Ready Player One pays homage to popular culture from various time periods, mainly the 1970s and 1980s but also extending to the 1990s, 2000s, and 2010s; reviewers have identified over a hundred references to films, television shows, music, toys, video games, anime, and comics from these eras.
+Ready Player One pays homage to popular culture from various time periods, mainly the 1970s and 1980s but also extending to the 1990s, 2000s and 2010s; reviewers have identified over a hundred references to films, television shows, music, toys, video games, anime, and comics from these eras.
 Cline did not have any issues with these copyrighted elements when he published the book, but was aware that securing all necessary rights would be a major obstacle for a film adaptation.
 This task was eventually made easier thanks to Spielberg's reputation in the film industry.
 In the end, Spielberg estimated that they managed to get about 80% of the copyrighted elements they desired.
-The production was not able to secure the rights to Spielberg's own Close Encounters of the Third Kind from Columbia Pictures.
+Somewhat ironically, the production was unable to secure the rights to Spielberg's own Close Encounters of the Third Kind from Columbia Pictures.

 The Dungeons & Dragons module Tomb of Horrors features in an important episode of the book, the "Copper Key challenge", but that reference was excluded from the film, where the challenge features a huge car race in New York instead.
-However, the movie does reference the module: artwork of the Tomb of Horrors demon appears on the back of Aech's van.
+However, the film does reference the module: artwork of the Tomb of Horrors demon appears on the back of Aech's van.